 I. Cover Letter

 The March 1999 cover letter from Clare Harris of Shell’s Social Accountability Team was mailed along with Shells’ Sustainable Development Management Framework (“SDMF”) and a report of the feedback received on the SDMF by Shell employees at various levels.

 II.
 “Sustainable Development – making it happen” Report

-In 1999, 2 years after a far-reaching bribery scandal in Nigeria, resulting in the firing of two dozen employees, Shell launched a highly publicized rebranding campaign and worked to regain consumer confidence by integrating a “commitment to the principles of sustainable development, balancing [its] own legitimate commercial interests with the wider need to protect and enhance the environment and contribute to social progress and stability.”
+Following a far-reaching bribery scandal in Nigeria, the Brent Spar debacle, and the death of activist Ken Saro-Wiwa, Shell launched a highly publicized rebranding campaign and worked to regain consumer confidence by integrating a “commitment to the principles of sustainable development, balancing [its] own legitimate commercial interests with the wider need to protect and enhance the environment and contribute to social progress and stability.”
 This report, published in the same year as the “Profits and Principles” ad campaign, is an internal document including strategies and advantages of sustainable development, examples of past implementation, and resources for Shell employees to more effectively implement the SDMF.